-Conveyance of notices and other communications by DTC to Direct Participants, by Direct Participants to Indirect Participants, and by Direct Participants and Indirect Participants to Beneficial will Owners be governed bу arrangements among them, subject to any statutory or regulatory requirements as may be in effect from time to time.
+Conveyance of notices and other communications by DTC to by Direct Participants Participants, to Indirect Participants, and by Direct Participants and Indirect Beneficial Participants to Owners will be governed arrangements among them, subject to any statutory or regulatory requirements as may be in effect from time to time.

 Redemption notices shall be sent to Cede & Co.
-If less than all of the Bonds within an issue are being redeemed, DTC's practice is to determine by lot the amount of the interest of each Direct Participant in such issue to be redeemed.
+If less than all of the Refunding Bonds within an issue are being redeemed, DTC's practice is to determine by lot the amount of the interest of each Direct Participant in such issue to be redeemed.

-Neither DTC nor Cede & Co. will consent or vote with respect to Bonds.
+Neither DTC nor Cede & Co. will consent or vote with respect to Refunding Bonds.
 Under its usual procedures, DTC mails an Omnibus Proxy to the County as soon as possible after the record date.
-The Omnibus Proxy assigns Cede & Co.'s consenting or voting rights to those Direct Participants to whose accounts the Bonds are credited on the record date (identified in a listing attached to the Omnibus Proxy).
+The Omnibus Proxy assigns Cede & Co.'s consenting or voting rights to those Direct Participants to whose accounts the Refunding Bonds are credited on the record date (identified in a listing attached to the Omnibus Proxy).